 Heat 2 tablespoons of vegetable broth until hot in a medium pot on a medium heat setting.
 Next, sauté the minced garlic, ginger and sliced carrots together for 3-5 minutes and until most of the broth has been cooked away.
 (If the broth dries out almost completely in the pot before the time is up, just add in a bit more broth and lower the heat setting).

 Use a spoon to easily scoop out the acorn squash flesh and place these into a tall standing blender or food processor bowl.
 Add in the salt, cup of beans, carrot/garlic/ginger mixture, ground black pepper and the remaining amount (nearly 3 ½ cups) of vegetable broth.
-Blend these ingredients together well.
+Blend these ingredients together very well into a smooth puree texture.

-Pour this soup gently (to avoid splatters) back into the cooking pot and then add in a ½ teaspoon of ground cardamon.
+Pour this soup gently (to avoid splatters) back into the cooking pot and then add in a ½ teaspoon of ground cardamom.
 Stir to combine the pot contents well.

 Now bring the soup to a boil on medium heat, then turn down the heat setting slightly and let the soup contents simmer on a gentle boil for 5 minutes.
 Then taste and adjust seasonings (you may add in a little bit more ground black pepper or salt if desired).
 Add garnish/toppings if desired and enjoy!